FlorianVal/WikiMap/README.md

 # WikiMap
 Let's map wikipedia

+## WikiCrawler
+Give all the article links in a given wikipedia article using (Scrapy)[https://scrapy.org/] in python.

 ## Database

 Datas are stored in a Neo4J database.
 For now, to build it up just run :